DorsaBeigifard/FEM-social-proof-section/README.md

 Along the way, I stumbled upon clamp() and discovered how it could enhance responsiveness.
 Integrating it with the vw unit allowed me to witness the webpage adapt seamlessly to dynamic resizing.

-At the end, seeing everything come together in the end was totally worth it!
+At the end, seeing everything come together was totally worth it!
 I can't wait to learn more and do more challenging projects.